meatherly/meatherly.github.com/_posts/2015-05-04-phoenixlivelikeawarrior.md

 end
 ```

 You'll notice we get our user from the `conn.assigns` map that we made down in the `find_user` function.
-You can't really have global instances variables like you have in Ruby in Elixir.
+You can't really have instance variables flying around your controllers like you have in Ruby in Elixir.
 So we have to add assignments to the connection and pass that around.

 Next lets add a link to the user's cars on the user's show page.